hanabi/hanabi.github.io/docs/level_4.md

 ---
 id: level_4
-title: Level 4 - Chop Moves
+title: Level 4 - Basic Chop Moves
 ---

 - Level 4 strategies should only be learned if you have played with the group for a week or so (40+ games of experience).